jbakse/compform_notes/content/week_1_tile/index.md

 ## Who I am

 I am Justin Bakse.
 I am interaction designer and teacher at Parsons.
 [This is my site](http://justinbakse.com/).
-I am personally very interested in computational form, and have used computational methods in a great deal of my work.
+I am personally very interested in computational form and have used computational methods in a great deal of my work.

 [Research Project Slides](who_i_am.html)